hwpplayers/procyberian/README.md

 # Our Goal

-We want to welcome newcomers who are interested in programming, hardware and science
+We want to welcome newcomers who are interested in programming, hardware and science.
+We fork projects to look at the information but not to copy it's source code, documenation and artwork

 ## Types of memberships